FREE Uber Tax Info Pack

 How Do You Keep A Logbook for Uber?

-• You must record the date and the odometer reading of your car at the start AND end of each shift/session of driving.
+- You must record the date, and the odometer reading of your car at the start and end of each shift/session of driving.

 What Receipts Do You Have To Keep For Uber?

-The ATO require you to have receipts or records of all business-related deductions.
-For your tax return any receipt or records is acceptable, including bank statement records.
-However for GST credits on your BAS the rules are a little stricter.
+However if you’re registered for GST, the recordkeeping rules for GST credits on your BAS the rules are a little stricter.
 For expenses over $82.50 you must have a tax invoice.
 For expenses below $82.50 any receipt or record is acceptable.

 Keeping receipts of your Uber expenses can be a pain.
 It’s easy to miss expenses or lose receipts, which means you’re missing out on tax deductions.
 So it’s important to have a system for keeping your receipts.

 The easiest way to keep your paper tax receipts is to buy an expanding file like this one.
-Mark each section with a category of expenses, for example fuel, other car expenses, phone bills, water & mints, stationery etc. Then grab a large envelope to keep in the glove box of your car to collect receipts while you’re on the go.
+Mark each section with a category of expenses, for example, fuel, other car expenses, phone bills, water & mints, stationery etc. Then grab a large envelope to keep in the glove box of your car to collect receipts while you’re on the go.
 File these into your expanding file on a regular basis.

 For digital receipts, you do not need to print them, the ATO does accept digital receipts and invoices.
 Instead, create a tax receipts file on your computer or in your email inbox for any receipts that come via email.
-A quick tip, put the relevant quarter and financial year into the filename of each invoice, e.g. 2022 Q3, so that you can easily identify the receipts you need at the end of each quarter for your BAS, and at the end of the year.
+A quick tip, put the relevant quarter and financial year into the filename of each invoice, e.g. 2024 Q3, so that you can easily identify the receipts you need at the end of each quarter for your BAS, and at the end of the year.

 If you’re a rideshare driver you will need to add up your expenses quarterly, in order to lodge your Uber BAS.
 Food delivery drivers, you only need to add up end-of-year totals.
-However for both groups of drivers it’s better to add up your expenses more regularly, monthly at the least.
+However for both groups of drivers, it’s better to add up your expenses more regularly, monthly at the least.
 This will ensure you always know how your Uber profits are going, and therefore how much you should have saved up for your end-of-year tax bill.
 More on that shortly.

 To track and add up your expenses, you have two main options.

-• Option 1 – Spreadsheet: If you like keeping computerised records, download the FREE DriveTax Uber Bookkeeping Spreadsheet.
+- Option 1 – Spreadsheet: If you like keeping computerised records, download the FREE DriveTax Uber Bookkeeping Spreadsheet (link below).
 I’ve custom-built this spreadsheet for all major ridesharing & food delivery companies in Australia, including Uber, Ola, DiDi and more.
 It’s quick and easy to enter your expenses, whether you like to do so weekly or in one bit hit at the end of the month or quarter.
 It has a colour-coded interface to make it super simple to use, and the expense categories will help you think of expenses you may have forgotten to claim.
 If you want to lodge your own BAS’s and Tax Returns you can upgrade to the paid version which includes a BAS Summary and a Tax Summary, giving you all the totals you need to enter straight into MyGov.
 The spreadsheet also includes our free DriveTax Logbook Spreadsheet, which makes it simple to keep your official ATO 12-week logbook for your end-of-year tax return.

 > Free Rideshare Bookkeeping Spreadsheet – Download Yours Instantly Here.

-• Option 2 – Adding Up Manually: If you prefer a non-digital option, manually adding up your physical and digital receipts is completely fine too.
+- Option 2 – Adding Up Manually: If you prefer a non-digital option, manually adding up your physical and digital receipts is completely fine too.
 However this option is not recommended if you plan to lodge your BAS and Tax Return for Uber yourself, as you will need a spreadsheet to calculate GST and calculate your tax return totals.
 But if you plan to lodge your BAS and Tax Returns through DriveTax or another tax agent, the manual method is no problem at all.

 Once you’ve lodged your rideshare tax return, you need to keep your receipts and records for five years.
 Be sure to file them somewhere safe, and mark them with the date five years from now as the ‘throw out date’.
 Before you do this, you may like to check for any receipts that might fade and either photocopy them, or take a photo on your phone and email it to your receipts file on your computer.
 The ATO accepts copies and scans, you don’t need to have the original.